-Some of the more positive field pennycress facts reveal the plant has twice as much oil as soybeans, helps control some pests and reduces nitrogen run-off.
-And yet, they are branded a weed by many farmers and have an invasiveness rank of 42 out of 100 from the Alaska Natural Heritage Program.
+Some of the more positive field pennycress facts reveal the plant has twice as much oil as soybeans, helps control some pests, and reduces nitrogen run-off.
+Yet, they are branded a weed by many farmers and have an invasiveness rank of 42 out of 100 from the Alaska Natural Heritage Program.
 If the plant is not useful to you and is invading your land, learn how to control field pennycress by first identifying the plant and then choosing your treatment.

 Field Pennycress Facts

 Field pennycress (Thlaspi arvense) is native to Europe and has been transplanted to North America.
 In most states it is not a weed of concern but is has invasive potential in disturbed areas.
-While many of us view the plant as a nuisance farmers growing pennycress can effectively increase farm revenues by 25 – 30% by growing the herb as an overwinter crop.
-However the seeds can produce gastric problems when eaten by cattle and it has the potential to spread rampantly from its seed.
+While many of us view the plant as a nuisance, farmers growing pennycress can effectively increase farm revenues by 25 to 30% by growing the herb as an overwinter crop.
+However, the seeds can produce gastric problems when eaten by cattle and it has the potential to spread rampantly from its seed.
 A single plant can produce 20,000 seeds in its annual cycle.

 Pennycress is a winter annual herb with simple to lobed leaves and tiny white flowers with four petals.
 It is a plant in the mustard family with a strong, unpleasant odor.
 The plant may be considered a weed in some areas of the United States but in the corn belt, it has potential as an off season crop.

 Biodeisel companies have developed considerable interest in the plant and many agrofarms are planting it between corn and soybean crops.
 Once oils have been extracted from the plants, the seed meal remaining can be processed into plane fuel, livestock feed, or protein additives for human consumption.
 These benefits may make farmers think twice about pennycress weed control.